a2liu/liu-compiler/ideas.md

 Typechecking doesn't do opcode generation (unless it makes sense later but right now probably not).

+Maybe typechecking should be a bunch of different passes?
+And maybe later we can try to make some of them run concurrently.
+Idk, seems like if the compiler is to be extensible, the user should be able to compose different passes.
+Maybe not though, idk.
+We'll see how much i can fit in a single pass before it becomes unweildy.

 Scopes don't do the thing where they automatically become structs or whatever.
 That'll probably be a thing with modules, but that's it.